 So how do you get this kind of coordination?
 Simple: through a content strategy.

-If your content isn't coordinated, it's probably not a purposeful decision you've made.
+If your content isn't coordinated, you may be unintentionally sending mixed messages to your customers.
 Many businesses tackle their marketing one step at a time.
-That can work, but it's not as effective as strategizing beforehand.
+That can work, but it's not as effective as have a solid game plan in place beforehand.